M4rshe1/cloudflare-ddns/README.md

 ## environment variables

 - `CF_API_TOKEN` - The API token associated with your Cloudflare account
-- `CF_ACC_EMAIL` - The email address associated with your Cloudflare account
 - `CF_ZONE_ID` - The ID of the zone that contains the record you want to update
 - `CF_DNS_NAME` - The name of the record you want to update
 - `IP_PROVIDER` - The IP address provider to use (defaults to `ipify`) (options: `ipify`,  `icanhazip`, `myip`)